-While not expressly stipulated in the law, any branch office is required to file its taxes based on a return of income, which shall provide for the profit & loss details of the branch office in respect of the activities within Myanmar:
+While not expressly stipulated in the law, any branch office is required to file its taxes based on a return of income, which shall provide for the profit & loss details of the branch office in respect of the overseas corporation's activities within Myanmar:

-- All sums of money received and expended by the branch office and the matters in respect of which the receipt and expenditure takes place; - All sales and purchases of goods and services by the branch office; - All assets and liabilities of the branch office; and - Any other financial matters prescribed under the Companies Law (2017) or other applicable law.
+- All sums of money received and expended by the branch office and the matters in respect of which the receipt and expenditure takes place; - All sales and purchases of goods and services by the branch office; - All assets and liabilities of the branch office; and - Any other financial matters prescribed under this law or other applicable law.

-These financial records shall be prepared based on the Myanmar financial year (1 April to 31 March), in accordance with the applicable accounting standards.
+These financial records shall be prepared based on the Myanmar financial year (1 April to 31 March).